d3vnrd/d3vnrd/README.md

 ### Tips

 - When merging attributes try to use `lib.mergeAttrsList` instead of `lib.mkMerge` as it can only get processed in NixOs modules.
+- When flake does not recognize a file for folder, the problem is likely because we haven't track it by git.
+Try `git add <file>` to see if its work?